 While we’re on the subject of academic research, let’s take a closer look at its use, and potential abuse.
 At least in theory, academics are motivated by discovering and publishing their most objective findings.
 As such, their findings are typically the gold standard for evidence-based understanding.

 That said, even academics are human.
 They are subject to the same biases and misjudgments as the rest of us.
-Highest priority should be given to studies that exhibit a disinterested outlook; are based on robust data sets; can be reproduced by others and repeated across multiple environments; and have been published and rigorously peer-reviewed.
+The highest priority should be given to studies that exhibit a disinterested outlook; are based on robust data sets; can be reproduced by others and repeated across multiple environments; and have been published and rigorously peer-reviewed.

-That last point is important, since an academic’s peers are best positioned to spot any flaws the author(s) may have overlooked.
+That last point is important since an academic’s peers are best positioned to spot any flaws the author(s) may have overlooked.
 Consider this Scientific American report, describing how a set of psychologists peer-reviewed a series of studies on how social media impacts our youth.
 While it may be headline-grabbing to publish evidence suggesting smartphones are bad for children, this peer review suggested that misleading data analyses and overstated results needed to be replaced with “a much more nuanced story.”

 The Advisor’s Essential Role: Separating Fact from Fiction